GRADES AND GRADING

 E and I Grades

-Grades of E and I shall not be considered in calculating a student’s grade-point average.
+Grades of E and I do not factor into a student’s grade-point average.

 Petitions and Exceptions